 What’s the difference between fava beans and lima beans?
 Many people are puzzled by this question, and they assume that they are just two different types of beans.
-However, what makes them different, empowering the everyday shopper to choose the proper selection, is what remains a mystery.
+However, what makes them different is what remains a mystery.

 This article will explore the critical distinctions between fava beans and lima beans.
 We will examine size, texture, nutrition, cooking uses, cost, and physical appearance.
 So, continue reading to discover what makes each of these varieties unique.
 We guarantee that by the end of this post, you will be able to clearly distinguish fava beans from lima beans like a produce pro!